 Course is designed for the LPN's advanced placement to the nursing program.
-It includes content areas from all first year nursing courses and will have both a theory and a campus lab.
+It includes content areas from all first-year nursing courses and will have both a theory and a campus lab.
 Orem's theory is introduced emphasizing the assessment of the client's self-care assets and self-care deficits.
-Prerequisite: Nursing ADN major; and minimum 2.700 overall GPA; and admission to technical study.
+Prerequisite: Nursing ADN major; minimum 2.700 overall GPA; admission to technical study; and minimum C grade in the following: BSCI 11010 and CHEM 10055 (or CHEM 10050) and UC 10097 and one from Kent Core Mathematics and Critical Reasoning category.

-Paramedic to Associate Degree in Nursing Transition

-Lecture 3.5, Lab/Clinical 1.5

-Serves to validate prior learning, update and enhance the student's knowledge, begin the process of role transition, and prepare the student for advanced placement into the ADN program.
-Prerequisite: minimum 2.700 cumulative GPA; and Nursing ADN major; and admission to technical study.
+Paramedic to Associate Degree in Nursing TransitionLecture 3.5, Lab/Clinical 1.5Serves to validate prior learning, update and enhance the student's knowledge, begin the process of role transition, and prepare the student for advanced placement into the ADN program.
+Prerequisite: minimum 2.700 cumulative GPA; Nursing ADN major; admission to technical study; and minimum C grade in the following: BSCI 11010 and CHEM 10055 (or CHEM 10050) and UC 10097 and one from Kent Core Mathematics and Critical Reasoning category.

-Therapeutic Use of Self

-Lecture 1

-Focus is on the self-care of individuals with emphasis on understanding human relationships in the promotion of self-care.
+NRST 10010 Credit 1 Therapeutic Use of Self Lecture 1 Focus is on the self-care of individuals with emphasis on understanding human relationships in the promotion of self-care.
 Culture, values and past experiences as factors in communication are explored.
-Prerequisites: NRST 10001 with a minimum grade of C (2.000); and admission to the nursing technology (NRST) major; and minimum 2.000 cumulative GPA.
+Prerequisites: NRST 10001 with a minimum grade of C (2.000); and admission to the nursing technology